AdobeDocs/experience-manager-64.nl-NL/help/assets/video.md

 1. Ga terug naar het **[!UICONTROL YouTube Account Settings]** dialoogvenster.
 Plak de JSON-tekst in het veld **[!UICONTROL JSON Config]**.
 1. Tik op **[!UICONTROL OK]**.

-   U stelt nu YouTube-kanalen in AEM in.
+   U stelt YouTube-kanalen nu in AEM.

 1. To the right of **[!UICONTROL Available Channels]**, tap **[!UICONTROL +]** (plus sign icon).
 1. In the **[!UICONTROL YouTube Channel Settings]** dialog box, in the **[!UICONTROL Title]** field, enter the name of the channel that you created in the task **C[!UICONTROL reating a YouTube channel]**earlier.